GO Transit

 GO Transit Information

-An inter-regional public transit system, GO Transit operates in the Southern Ontario region of Canada.
-The conurbation around the Greater Toronto and Hamilton Area is its largest service area while services also extend down further to numerous communities around the Greater Golden Horseshoe.
-Both buses and diesel trains are featured in this transport network which has a connection with some of the other regional transit providers, namely Via Rail and Toronto Transit Commission.
+GO Transit is an inter-regional public transit system serving the Southern Ontario region of Canada.
+The Greater Toronto and Hamilton Area is its largest service area, but it also provides services to many communities in the Greater Golden Horseshoe.
+The network includes both buses and diesel trains, and is linked to several other regional transit operators, namely Via Rail and the Toronto Transit Commission.

-The first public transit system of its kind to commence operations in Canada, the first regular passenger service was carried out in the month of May, 1967.
-Ever since, the network has evolved from a single line system into a seven line rail network with the further inclusion of a complementing bus service.
-At present, the buses and Metro rail network of the GO Transit system serves as many as seven million commuters in the Greater Toronto and Hamilton Area.
-The entire network may be covered by a circle of radius hundred-and-forty kilometers with its center at downtown Toronto.
-The extremities of the service may be earmarked by the following places: Niagara Falls forms the southern border; Newcastle and Peterborough lie to the east; Beaverton, Barrie and Orangeville are to the north while Waterloo and Hamilton border the West.
-Each of the seven lines or rail corridors depart from the Union Station at Toronto.
-While the operators have designated colors for each of the different lines, colloquial parlance insists that the lines be referred to by their individual names.
+The first public transit system of its kind in Canada, the first regular passenger service was run in May 1967.
+Since then, the network has evolved from a single line system to a seven line rail network with the addition of a complementary bus service.
+Today, the GO Transit bus and subway network serves up to seven million commuters in the Greater Toronto and Hamilton Area.
+The entire network can be described by a circle with a radius of one hundred and forty kilometres, centred on downtown Toronto.
+The extremities of the service may be defined by the following locations: Niagara Falls forms the southern boundary; Newcastle and Peterborough are to the east; Beaverton, Barrie and Orangeville are to the north; while Waterloo and Hamilton are to the west.
+Each of the seven lines, or rail corridors, depart from Toronto’s Union Station.
+While the operators have designated colours for each of the different lines, colloquial usage insists that the lines be referred to by their individual names.

-The GO Transit buses primarily stand in for the Metro service when it is not in service while also providing a means of reaching the network for those who live far from any of the direct Metro rail routes.
-The functions of the bus service are not limited as they also provide intra-city connectivity and operate along state highways.
-There are GO Transit buses running to the airport as well, though it is the seamless connectivity with the Metro service that is most appealing to the commuters.
+GO Transit buses are primarily used to fill in for the metro when it is not operating, but they also provide access to the network for those who live far from one of the direct metro lines.
+The functions of the bus service are not limited as they also provide intra-city connectivity and operate on state highways.
+There are also GO Transit buses to the airport, but it is the seamless connection with the Metro service that is most attractive to commuters.

 Go Transit Map